Skip to content

 Best Effort

-The DPL can be slow (>10 seconds) to calculate and send a new power limit.
+The DPL can be slow (>10 seconds) to calculate and send new power limits.
 With tuning, the limit updates can be as frequent as one or two seconds.
 There will always be a delay.
-The DPL cannot be expected to react in "realtime" similar to a commercial inline battery/inverter combination.
+The DPL cannot be expected to react in "real-time" similar to a commercial inline battery/inverter combination.

-It is expected that the DPL is in exclusive control over the inverter.
-No other software and no human interaction shall trigger limit updates to be sent to the inverter.
+It is expected that the DPL is in exclusive control over the inverters selected to be governed by the DPL.
+No other software and no human interaction shall trigger limit updates to be sent to the selected inverters.

 Battery Cycles